Mount Apo: Climate

 The climate at the summit of Mount Apo is alpine (Köppen ETH) as its mean temperature does not exceed 10 C in any month.
-It falls under the Type IV climate under the modified corona's classification wherein rainfall is relatively distributed throughout the year.
+It falls under the Type IV climate under the modified corona's classification wherein rainfall is uniformly distributed throughout the year.
 Mean monthly temperature ranges from a low 6.9 C during January to 8.9 C during April.
 Monthly relative humidity ranges from 78% during March and April and 82% during June and July.
 Minima reach 2.4 C in January and February.

-In late March–April 2016, due to the extreme effects of El Niño caused by climate change and global warming, massive patches of forest fires and bushfires appeared on the slopes of the mountain, causing hikers on the mountain to halt their ascent.
+In late March–April 2016, due to the extreme effects of El Niño caused by climate change, massive patches of forest fires and bushfires appeared on the slopes of the mountain, causing hikers on the mountain to halt their ascent.
 Tourism in the region was threatened due to a massive haze engulfing the slopes of the mountain.
 The mountain later recovered after the government and local stakeholders initiated a holistic recovery plan for the entire natural park.